Shielded Vote

 • Interpreting shares.
 Shares will trickle in for each option during the voting period.
 The option with the most shares is not necessarily the option with the most voting power behind it: up to 5 notes from a single voter are split across 16 shares, and each share's value depends on the voter's hidden note values.
 The actual result is only known after the vote reaches tallying and finalizes; there is no public running vote-power total, only the final aggregate.

-State-breaking chain upgrades require all validators updating binaries at the same time.
+Coordinated chain upgrades require validators to change binaries at the same height.
 The full process is:

 1. Coordinators schedule the upgrade at a future height.